vaibhav-jani/HelloPython/applications/expenses/README.md

 ## Data Storage

-Expenses are stored in `expenses.json` in the same directory as the script.
+Expenses are stored in `expenses.json` in the `applications/expenses` directory.
+The file is automatically created when you add your first expense.